5 Benefits To Being In An Interracial Relationship

 5. Hold Multiple Passports

-I am already from a bi-cultural family with my mother being Finnish and father Australian so I have my Australian and European Passports.
+I am already from a multicultural family with my mother being Finnish and father Australian so I have my Australian and European Passports.
 But now I am married to a Punjabi so I can apply for an Indian Passport.
 This opens up so many possibilities, we can ultimately live in any of these countries with no hassles.
-This is an opportunity many don't have.
-It certainly is no means why you should solely marry someone however it is just one of the perks.
+This is an opportunity many don't have, however it is by no means why you should solely marry someone, but it is just one of the perks.

-This list could be endless however these are just the top 5 of an array of benefits to being in a bi-cultural relationship.
-Any relationship is beneficial and broadens your horizons, however a bi-cultural relationship broadens your horizon even more.
+This list could be endless however these are just the top 5 of an array of benefits to being in an interracial relationship.
+Any relationship is beneficial and broadens your horizons, however a cross cultural relationship broadens your horizon a little bit further.
+Read more about Growing Up Gupta's experience, The Art Of Interracial Marriage.